 In order for ProfilePress to make this a functional password reset form, the form components which in this case are the username / email text field and the submit button will have to be replaced by their ProfilePress shortcode equivalents

 Below is the final revision of the Login form code.

 <div id="sc-password"> <h1>Reset Password</h1> <div class="sc-container"> [user-login title="Username or Email" placeholder="Username or Email"] [reset-submit value="Get New Password"] </div> </div>

 Replace the HTML form code earlier entered into the Password Reset Design textarea with the revised code above.

 Every password reset comes with a handler form which handles the actual changing of password.
 That is, when user click the link emailed to them, a form is displayed where they are required to enter their new password.

 You can customize the look of this form at the Password Reset Handler Form section.

-Enter the notification text that will be displayed (after the reset request has been received for processing by WordPress internals) into the Message on successful registration field.
+Enter the notification text that will be displayed (after the reset request has been received for processing by WordPress internals) into the Message on successful password reset field.